orwah16/covid-19/README.md

 # covid-19 is a web app built with flask to fetch covid-19 data form free api https://corona.lmao.ninja/.
+#the app is dockerized
-#it uses jenkins for automation
+#it uses jenkins for automation of the build and testing of the APP